Law enforcement officers face new challenges

-Existing roadside drug tests cannot identify recent marijuana use
+Existing roadside drug tests cannot identify recent cannabis use.

-Oral fluid tests measure residual THC which can be present for over 24 hours after marijuana use — long after impairment subsides.
+Oral fluid tests measure residual THC which can be present for up to 72 hours after marijuana use — long after safety-impacting effects subside.

-Officers need better information at the roadside about recent marijuana use
+Officers need better information at the roadside about recent cannabis use.

-Using a breathalyzer to measure THC in breath provides the best information.
+Using a breathalyzer to measure THC in breath provides the best data.

-THC test results are available in minutes and stored for future access.
-Testers can print results immediately.
+THC test results are available and stored for future access.

-Tested by law enforcement, the Hound device withstands everyday use in the field.
+Tested by law enforcement, the HOUND® solution withstands everyday use in the field.